-CMHC contracts have been revised to require agencies to have at least one physical location in every county of their Region.
-Additionally, to combat the challenges with transportation, and limited mental health professionals in our more rural areas, CMHCs are required to provide telemedicine services.
+CMHC contracts have been revised to require agencies to have at least one physical location in every county of their Region, and all are compliant at the time of this application.
+Additionally, to combat the challenges with transportation, and limited mental health professionals in our more rural areas, CMHCs are required to provide telemedicine services which have now been expanded to include most outpatient services.
+FQHCs and rural health clinics can provide behavioral health services, including telehealth services.
+As noted previously, the AR HOME Medicaid expansion program targets rural health to include acute crisis units, crisis training and telehealth equipment including access through first responder personnel.